List of Meerkat Manor meerkats: Commandoes

 The Commandoes Mob was formed in 2004 when a group of Gattaca females teamed up with a Young Ones roving coalition.
 Aragorn and Zorilla established dominance after several disputes.
 They remained the dominant pair till 2007 when Aragorn died.
 After the death of Aragorn, his son Ketamine established natal dominance beside his mother.
 Then five Whiskers males emigrated and all natal adult males had left, Zarathustra became dominant male till he was predated.
 Then Baker took his position but Miles stole it from him.
 Throughout their history, the Commandos had been a fast-growing group, unlike their founding group the Gattaca.
 In January 2009, Zorilla, Miles, Baker Karim and Cody were killed by TB, the group is led by Whiskers male Panthro and Commandos female Celidh.
 Disease hit the group killing a few members.
 The Commandos left the monitored area and could no longer be tracked.
 A few new groups were formed from Commandos members.
 The Kung Fu was formed by Zorilla's sister.
 The Geckos and Sequioa were formed by Zorilla and Aragorn's daughters.
 Benzedrine is the last known surviving Commandos meerkat today.

 In seasons 2 and 3, the Commandoes were played by the Vivian.
 In Season 4, the real Commandoes played themselves.
 In the US, the Commandoes were spelled "Commandos" which is also the spelling used for the real mob.

 Nikita

 The dominant female of the Commandoes, Nikita is as tough as her partner, and can be just as vicious.
 During the raid on the Lazuli burrow, Nikita aided in the killing of a Lazuli pup.
 She led the group in the killing of Mozart's newborn pups in the last episode of the second series, after Mozart had been permanently evicted from the Whiskers.
 During her first pregnancy in the fourth series, Nikita evicts eight of the ten females from the Commandoes group, most of whom were her own daughters.

 At the start of the fourth series, Nikita is shown without a mate after the death of Hannibal.
 Nikita is impregnated by Seacrest, a Whiskers roving male, in the third episode of the fourth series.
-In the fourth, she accepts Whiskers rover Zorro as the groups dominant male, and allows his four brothers to join the group.
+In the fourth, she accepts Whiskers rover Zorro as the group’s dominant male, and allows his four brothers to join the group.